BlueGreenMagick/yomikiri/Anki_Template.md

 Click the below link to download the Anki note types, and open the file in Anki or AnkiMobile app.

-<a href="./extra/resources/anki/Yomikiri Japanese Notetypes.apkg">Yomikiri Japanese Notetypes.apkg</a>
+<a href="./extra/resources/anki/Yomikiri Japanese Note Types.apkg">Yomikiri Japanese Notetypes.apkg</a>

 ## Japanese Word